10 LED Lighting Terms Explained

 Colour Rendering Index (CRI)

 The CRI of an LED bulb lets us know how effectively it simulates natural daylight.
-As you'll see in the image above, objects that are viewed with the aid of an LED with high CRI will seem to be brighter and more vivid to the viewer.
+As you'll see in the image above, objects perceived by the light of a high CRI LED will seem brighter and more vivid to the viewer.

 As LED technology continues to progress in leaps and bounds, LEDs with a CRI of 80 or above will become more and more commonplace.
 Eventually, they will mimic daylight perfectly when they reach 99 or 100.